pubnub/pubnub-mcp-server/resources/sdk_docs/go_storage-and-playback.md

 ## Message counts

-Requires Message Persistence (enable in Admin Portal).
+Requires Message Persistence.

-Returns the number of messages published on channels since a given time.
-Count is the number of history messages with a timetoken >= value(s) provided in ChannelsTimetoken.
+Returns number of messages on channels since a given time.
+Count is the number of messages with timetoken >= value in ChannelsTimetoken.

-Unlimited retention note:
+Unlimited message retention:
-- For keys with unlimited retention, only messages from the last 30 days are counted.
+- With unlimited retention, counts consider only messages from the last 30 days.

 ### Method(s)